-If a Block - Renew tag that is not configured with Allow Override is applied to a domain name, it cannot be renewed.
-The domain name can, however, be manually renewed by Registry and system-level users if the associated Block - Renew tag has been configured with the Allow Override setting.
+If a Block - Renew tag that is configured with the Block - Full setting is applied to a domain name, it cannot be renewed.
+The domain name can, however, be manually renewed by Registry and system-level users if the associated Block - Renew tag has been configured with the Block - Approval setting.
 For more information, see "Renew Domains" on page 43.